EliAlas11/nr1copilot/nr1-main/viral_clip_generator_analysis.md

-# This file is obsolete after migration to Python/FastAPI.
-The viral_clip_generator_analysis.md references the old frontend and is no longer relevant.
+# This document is obsolete.
+The backend and all business logic are now implemented in Python using FastAPI.
+All previous frontend analysis is no longer relevant.
+For the current backend and API, see the FastAPI app and service modules.